 Orchids are extremely popular houseplants due to their gorgeous, distinctive flowers that come in several dazzling types.
 However, once flowering finishes, it can seem tricky to get your orchid to rebloom.
 But it can be done.
 In this article, we’ll explain how to get your orchid to rebloom.

 Yes, orchids can rebloom.
 However, this can be a long process because the orchid needs to restock its energy reserves before producing new blooms.
 Some orchids only flower once yearly, while Phalaenopsis orchids can bloom up to 3 times a year.

 After flowering, most orchids enter a dormant period while they build up their energy reserves.
-Depending on the type of orchid, this dormant period can last between 3 and 9 months.
+Depending on the type of orchid, this dormant period can last between 3 and 9 months (whether you’re growing your orchids inside or outside).
 The best way to help your orchid rebloom is to provide growing conditions that mimic the plant’s natural habitat.

 How to Get Orchids to Rebloom

 Getting an orchid to rebloom requires some careful care and maintenance.
 This varies slightly depending on the exact species of orchid, but the basic principles are usually the same.
 Here’s an in-depth guide on how to get an orchid to rebloom: